VIOLIST

 100 words

 A gritty, imaginative wayfinder, Zoe Yost centers her artistic life at the crossroads.
 She studies viola and composition at San Francisco Conservatory of Music, where her private teachers are Dimitri Murrath and Dr. David Conte.
-Since arriving at SFCM in Fall 2022, she has served three times as principal violist of the SFCM Orchestra.
-Deeply committed to new music, Zoe performed fifteen works by living composers in the 2023-24 season, plus four of her own.
-She has received awards in SFCM’s Low Strings Concerto Competition, the Telegraph Players Chamber Competition, and the Grand Prize Virtuoso Bonn and Salzburg Competitions.
+Since arriving at SFCM in Fall 2022, she has served five times as principal violist of the SFCM Orchestra, and presents semesterly recitals which often include her compositions.
+She has received awards in the SFCM Low Strings Concerto Competition, Telegraph Players Chamber Competition, and Grand Prize Virtuoso Bonn and Salzburg Competitions.

 200 words